MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/get-started-with-xbox-live-partner.md

 Xbox Live offers an array of features designed to help promote your game and keep gamers engaged:

-- Xbox Live social platform lets gamers connect with friends and talk about your game.
+- Xbox Live Social features let gamers connect with friends and talk about your game.
 - Xbox Live achievements helps your game get popular by giving your game free promotion to the Xbox Live social graph when gamers unlock achievements.
 - Xbox Live leaderboards helps drive engagement of your game by letting gamers compete to beat their friends and move up the ranks.
 - Xbox Live multiplayer lets gamers play with their friends or a get matched with other players to compete or cooperate in your game.